 With CircuitPython basics running on this board, it's fast to get all our drivers working, then use the built in plotter in Mu to instantly get sensor data displaying within 3 minutes of unboxing.

 You can use MicroPython, CircuitPython or Arduino IDE with this board, with some caveats.
-This board and chipset is new so expect rapid developments and updates!

 - Arduino is supported through STM32duino.
 There's no auto-reset bootloader support yet so you have to pull the BOOT0 pin high and manually reset before uploading.
 That said, STM32 support is really good, and we were able to run just about every sketch we tried.